bogo8liuk/Cmd-line-chat/README.md

 # Cmd-line-chat
 ### How it works
 Cmd-line-chat is a simple project that allows two terminals to communicate via a TCP channel.
-It is thought for more than two terminals.
+It is not thought for more than two terminals.
 It has two executable files: `cl_reply` and `cl_request`.
 The first one has to be executed passing it the ip address and the port number that represent the point to connect to: